Allisonius/allisonius.github.io/_pages/about.md

   * **February 2019:** I am happy to announce that I have been selected to be a Google Faculty in Residence this summer.
   * **January 2019:** Earned IBM's [Enterprise Design Thinking Badge](https://www.youracclaim.com/badges/e5123a17-6b9a-40c2-a1b3-87f8afc98a4b/public_url) to meet my responsibilities as faculty advisor for the 2nd Annual AMIE Design Challenge.
   * **December 2018:** Became the faculty advisor for the NC A&T student team competing in the 2nd Annual AMIE Design Challenge at the 2019 Black Engineer of the Year Conference.
   * **December 2018:** Graduated Regina Bunch.
 Master's student.
-Project: Email for Austim.
+Project: Email for Autism.
   * **December 2018:** Paper "ARepair: A Repair Framework for Alloy" accepted into the 41st IEEE/ACM International Conference on Software Engineering ([ICSE 2019](https://conf.researchr.org/home/icse-2019)).
   * **September 2018:** Joined the SAE International and General Motors co-sponsored [Autodrive Challenge](https://www.autodrivechallenge.com/) as a faculty advisor for the Functional Safety Challenge and the Mapping Challenge.
-This involves applying modeling and machine learning to verify autonomous vechicle systems.
+This involves applying modeling and machine learning to verify autonomous vehicle systems.
   * **August 2018:** Stated working at North Carolina A&T State University
   * **August 2018:** Attended Facebook’s T3 Summit for Data Structures and Algorithms curriculum building.